HardlyDifficult/Tutorials/Chapter3.md

 </details>

 <hr></details><br>
 <details><summary>What did that do?</summary>

+The LevelController is going to be responsible for starting and restarting a level.
+It does this by instantiating a player and then broadcasting to all components which inherit from PlayerDeathMonoBehaviour when the level restarts.

+The LevelController knows when a player dies by subscribing the life count in the GameController.
+When the lives go down, we push the event to all components which inherit from PlayerDeathMonoBehaviour.

+Any component may inherit from PlayerDeathMonoBehaviour to receive this event and perform whatever action is appropriate.
+For example, enemies should die so we can have a clear level when the player respawns.

+The LevelController also has placeholders for completing the level as well as for when the player is out of lives.

+At the moment we do not a sequence which ends the game, so if the life count goes negative you stop spawning but the game never ends.

+<br>Clear and restart the level on death:

 The DestroyWhenPlayerDies component can be added to any GameObject to have it destroy itself when the player dies.
-We use this on the fly guy and spike ball to clear enemies from the screen before respawning the character.
+We use this on the HoverGuy and SpikeBall to clear enemies from the screen before respawning the character.

 DestroyWhenPlayerDies uses Destroy, bypassing any DeathEffects.
 We do this instead of using the DeathEffect pattern because we don't want a bunch of explosions spawning.

 The spawner also inherits from PlayerDeathMonoBehaviour, restarting the SpawnEnemies coroutine.
 We restart the spawner so that any initial wait time is executed again as well.
 Additionally we may want to extend the spawner logic to do something like spawn faster the longer the player has been alive, which can also easily be reset by restarting the coroutine.

+<hr></details>
+<details><summary>Why does position before saving the prefab matter?</summary>

+As a simplification, when the GameController spawns in the Character, we reuse the prefabs Transform position (and rotation/scale).
+This is the default behaviour when you Instantiate from a prefab.

+To be more flexible, we could have a default position for the Character defined somewhere for that level - allowing the spawn location to vary level to level.

+<hr></details>
+<details><summary>Why not use an interface instead of abstract?</summary>

+An interface would have been appropriate to use in this use case.
+However Unity currently does not have an API for FindObjectsOfType for an interface.
+You can work around this by getting all the GameObjects and then calling GetComponents, which does work with interfaces - but that is not an efficient solution.

+<hr></details>
+<details><summary>What does FindObjectsOfType do?</summary>

+Unity offers a few similar calls allowing you to find all components attached to any GameObject in the scene.

+We are using FindObjectsOfType to get an array of every component which inherited from PlayerDeathMonoBehaviour.
+This call won't return components on an inactive GameObject but you could use FindObjectsOfTypeAll if you needed that.

+Unity's Find* calls are very slow.
+You should not use this frequently, such as every Update.
+Depending on the use case, you may be able to collect the information just once OnEnable, or only periodically like we do here only when the player dies.

+If you find the need to call Find* frequently, look for an alternative solution.
+For example you may be able to create a static list of relevant references and have objects add/remove themselves as appropriate.

+<hr></details>
+<details><summary>Why not have all objects subscribe to life count changes instead or this new pattern?</summary>

+There is a performance consideration, but this game likely would work fine either way.
+I wanted to introduce another pattern for the tutorial to expose you to multiple possible solutions.

+There is some overhead with subscribing and unsubscribing to events.
+And as more and more objects subscribe to the same event, each sub and unsub is slower.
+We are removing this overhead from the gameplay entirely by using this approach.

+Find* is much slower overall, but in this use case it does not happen until after gameplay has ended - so losing a frames would not be as impactful.

 <hr></details>

 ## 3.15) Prevent enemies spawning on top of the character